How to be financially smart this festive season & avoid the dreaded Januworry

 Set up a budget… and stick to it

 Setting up a budget is easy, it’s sticking to it that’s the challenge.
 When you set up a budget for the festive season, it’s important to be realistic, fair and specific.
 Make sure that you budget enough funds for essential items first and only thereafter start allocating money for spending and luxury items, not the other way around.
 When allocating different amounts for different uses, make sure that you are as specific as possible.
-For example, instead or having a line for “Christmas shopping”, specify each person that you are buying gifts for and allocate an amount for each gift.
+For example, instead of or having a line for “Christmas shopping”, specify each person that you are buying gifts for and allocate an amount for each gift.

 Avoid overspending on gifts and luxury items